Records management with

 - Swiss data centers in compliance with ISO 27001 and FINMA requirements

-- 3-2-1-Backup: Regular backup offline on tape to prevent ransomware
+- 3-2-1-Backup: Regular backups offline on tape in Switzerland to prevent ransomware

 Related reading